ga-wdi-lessons/react_todo_walkthrough/readme.md

 The Axios API is awesome!
 It's pretty intuitive!
 When we use the `all` method on our `TodoModel`, it will make a get request to our API for all todos.
 We return the request so that we can chain promises to it.

 Unfortunately, We can't really test this file out in isolation.
 We can only test it out in the implementation of the react application due to building/compiling.
-This isn't going to be where we call this, but just to see it work, let's shove it in our `TodosContainer`'s render method:
+This isn't ultimately going to be where we call this, but for testing purposes, let's shove it in our `TodosContainer`'s render method:

 ```js
 import React, {Component} from 'react'